 When I looked at a child, all could see and feel was his as yet unrealized empty meaningless life.
 Food didn't taste the same.
 The air was like a thick humid oppressive cloud hanging from my soul blinding and disconnecting me from what was.
 Things that had brought me pleasure – a movie, a book, a friend – no longer brought pleasure.
 Sleep was rare.
 Everything was empty and black.
 Beauty was black.
 Love was black.
 And everything was at a distance.
 I was in a void completely separate from everything I had previously known.

 The abstract nature of what was happening to me made shouting for help impossible.
 It was as if I was speaking a foreign language.
 I was presenting with – well something - I really didn't know what?
 Was it pain?
 Confusion?
 Sadness?
 Insanity?
 I mean, what can anyone do when presented with “this”?
 We don't discuss “this”.
-The abstract nature of ones existence – and whether it is real - isn’t covered in school.
+The abstract nature of ones existence – and whether it is real - isn’t covered in school and everyday discourse.

 These seemed to be absurd, disconnected questions with no relevance to this Black Dog.
 I don't remember his saying anything that could explain what happened to me.
 He offered nothing that would help it take shape, have touch and form, and therefore be fixable.
 Without explanation, I was given medication that made me feel doped up and spaced out.
 I stopped taking it.
 Why should I?
-What's happening to me wasn't physical; I was crazy – so how could a pill help?
+What's happening to me wasn't physical or chemical; I was crazy in the abstract – so how could a pill help?

 My first life changing event occurred when I was a devout member of a generation (The 60's man), that was going to make a change – a paradigm shift into the way one looked at the world.
 Of coarse this involved hallucinating drugs.
 The world no longer seemed to be this flat insane place filled with hypocrisy, conflict, terror, and ambiguity.
 Reminiscent to those embracing the French Revolution almost two centuries earlier, WE were going to make a change.
 This was a revolution…..
 Two drug overdoses gave me my first glimpse of insanity, and altered reality.
 Both were painful, delusional, and terror filled.
 I spoke about them to no one.